 Just like Nostradamus, Lilly ‘saw’ visions.
 It is possible both men were clairvoyants who could visualise books, newspapers or even websites, centuries into the future.
 The other interesting thing about the 1666 Ephemeris (brought to us today by the internet, via Astrodienst) is that it shows Uranus and Chiron in Aquarius.

-Now, Uranus would not be found until 1781 and Chiron not until 1977, but the sign (the water-bearer or water-carrier) is clearly shown in Lilly’s famous illustration, below.
+Now, Uranus would not be found until 1781 and Chiron not until 1977, but the sign (the water-bearer or water-carrier) is clearly shown in Lilly’s famous illustration, of twins above a fire (Gemini) while men carrying water try to extinguish it.
 And what makes Lilly’s vision, preserved in an illustration, remarkable is – Chiron was in an exact conjunction with Uranus at 21 Aquarius on 16th September 1666, when it was time for all those London guilds of tradesmen to start dreaming of rebuilding.
 Aquarius being the sign of Freemasons and city brotherhoods, it’s really not surprising, but what is really peculiar is Uranus and its reputation for being a symbol of revolution, freedom and independence – and from 1977, Chiron’s identification with mavericks, outsiders and heretics.
 This strange movement in time, from past to distant future, and then further into tomorrow, is consistent with astrology’s quirky measures of the real world.

-Derek and Julia Parker (A History of Astrology, Andre Deutsch, London 1983) confirm William Lilly was such a brilliant astrologer that he read for King Charles I as well as servants, army generals, sea captains and rich merchants.
+Derek and Julia Parker (A History of Astrology, Andre Deutsch, London 1983) confirm William Lilly was such a brilliant astrologer that he read for King Charles II as well as servants, army generals, sea captains and rich merchants.
 Like astrologers today (Debbie Frank and Penny Thornton from The Sun Sign School both counted Diana, Princess of Wales as a client) he had a huge, popular audience and counted a special royal one.
-Lilly received twenty pieces of gold for advising Charles I but just two shillings and sixpence for a non-royal client.
+Lilly received twenty pieces of gold for advising Charles II but just two shillings and sixpence for a non-royal client.
 Lilly predicted the Roundhead victory at Naseby during the English Civil War and made his name.
-It was a dangerous time when astrologers could be executed if they supported Charles.
-William Lilly famously survived that – but also the plague itself – despite being at the heart of the disaster on The Strand.
+It was a dangerous time when astrologers could be executed if they supported the wrong side.
+William Lilly famously survived that – but also the plague itself – despite being at the heart of the disaster, on the Strand.

 History Repeats in 2020 – Plague and Fire in Astrology

-On July 24th 2020, with Saturn in and out of Aquarius, for the first time in around three decades – and the North Node in Gemini – London again saw plague in fire.
-The sign of the water-bearer and the sign of the twins.
+On July 24th 2020, with Saturn in and out of Aquarius, for the first time in around three decades – and the North Node in Gemini – London again saw plague and fire.
+The sign of the water-bearer and the sign of the twins lined up once again with two similar events.
 The Park Royal blaze on Minerva Road drew 80 firefighters.
-Another brotherhood bearing water, as Saturn prepared to turn into Aquarius again, having just left.
+So – another brotherhood bearing water, as Saturn prepared to turn into Aquarius again, having just left.
 The North Node in Gemini goes backwards in time, every 19 years, and in fact was in Gemini (the twins) back in 1665-1666 when plague preceded fire.
 This is one of two famous paintings (left) which have been passed down through history to tell the tale.

 Here is London, repeating history with Aquarius and Gemini patterns (BBC: July 24th 2020).